16042022/Project/README.md

 Method: CTE, Join, statistic (average, max, sum...), tracking by time object, clustering country group

 Beside these two project is reference projects, which is a part of practise projects

+#Update 20/06:
+- The Excel Dashboard Project (Include: EDA, Pivot Table, Dashboard)
+- Practise project with R: Build a simple regression (Problem: Among telesale, social-sale and newspaper-sale, which method is bring more revenue for company)